-Copper and copper alloy piping shall be of seamless drawn material or other type approved by the Classification Society.
+Copper and copper alloy piping shall be of seamless drawn material or other type approved by TL.

 Copper pipes for Classes I and II are to be seamless.

 In general, copper and copper alloy piping, valves and fittings shall not be used for media having temperature above the following limits: